maroomartin/portfolio/manual.md

 # Using Off-Road Mode in the Jeep Gladiator
 *A Step-by-Step Guide to Engaging Off-Road Systems*

 Jeep Gladiators are built for off-road adventures, and their **Off-Road Mode** features make tackling tough terrain a lot easier.
-This mode adjusts throttle, transmission, and traction settings automatically to match trail conditions—giving you more control, better grip, and peace of mind on rugged trails.
+This mode adjusts throttle, transmission, and traction settings automatically to match trail conditions, giving you more control, better grip, and peace of mind on rugged trails.

 ---